PseudoKnight/CHCitizens/README.md

 - CHCitizens is an extension for CommandHelper that allows to create, manage and interact with the NPCs of Citizens plugin.

-- To install the extension, put the [jar file](http://ci.nixium.com/job/CHCitizens/) in the extensions folder of the CommandHelper folder.
+- To install the extension, put the [jar file](https://letsbuild.net/jenkins/job/CHCitizens/) in the extensions folder of the CommandHelper folder.

-- The last version is compatible with Citizens 2.0.14 - 2.0.16, CommandHelper 3.3.1-3042 and Craftbukkit/Spigot 1.8 - 1.8.8.
+- The last version is compatible with Citizens 2.0.14 - 2.0.22, CommandHelper 3.3.2 and Craftbukkit/Spigot 1.8 - 1.12.2.

-- The documentation for the extension is [here](https://github.com/Hekta/CHCitizens/blob/master/documentation/Documentation.md).
+- The documentation for the extension is [here](documentation/Documentation.md).

-- You can report bugs or requests [here](https://github.com/Hekta/CHCitizens/issues).
+- You can report bugs or requests [here](issues).